Pave the way to success in your yard space

 Edging stones or paver edgings keep your patio’s edges from shifting in place while also looking stylish.
 You apply either one of these options around the entire perimeter of your newly paved patio for extra reinforcement.
 Edging stones are secured using concrete, while paver edging is installed using stakes.

 Lastly, sprinkle jointing sand over the entire patio to fill in any loose spaces between the pavers.
-The surface and joints should be dry before you do this or else the sand won’t properly fall into the cracks.
+The surface and joints should be dry before you do this, or else the sand won’t properly fall into the cracks.

 Using a broom, sweep sand across the entire service and then finish off by pressing the pavers with a hand tamper or plate compactor to entice the sand to go into all crevices.
 You might need to repeat this step a few times to ensure the sand fully enters the joints.

-Installing a patio paver isn’t an easy project.
-If geometry and getting down on your hands and knees to apply hundreds of paving stones doesn’t sound like fun, then you might be better off hiring a patio builder near you to install a new patio.
+If geometry and getting down on your hands and knees to apply hundreds of paving stones (and yes, we really do mean hundreds) doesn’t sound like fun, then you might be better off hiring a patio builder near you to install a new patio.
+A pro also has the ability to source materials at a lower cost, as they likely buy in bulk for other projects.
+This saves you money and headaches if math isn’t your strong suit.

 Hiring a paver contractor to transform your outdoor space ensures the project goes smoothly without common mistakes that often befall the ambitious DIYer.